Golden Fire Hydrant

 Parking: Street parking on Church and 20th.
 Metered.

-Walking: Two blocks uphill from Dolores Park.
+Walking: At 20th and Church, across from the upper corner of Dolores Park.
 Near Mission Dolores and the 18th Street corridor.

 Explore Nearby